agilean/demo/README.md

 # Play Ground
-Only play grand for CI demo.
+Only play ground for CI Jenkins.